ibm-maximo-dev/maximo-swift-restclient/README.md

 Delete the # and space before "platform" and delete the other lines that start with "#".
 Your Podfile now looks like the following example:
+For this particular example, the application were built in ios version 11.2.

 ```
-platform :ios, '9.0'
+platform :ios, '11.2'

 target '<YOUR PROJECT NAME>' do
   use_frameworks!

 end
 ```
-4. Add the following line to your Podfile, right after "use_frameworks!":
+4. If your project has some dependecies, add the dependency line to your Podfile, right after "use_frameworks!":

 ```
-pod 'MaximoRESTSDK', '1.0.0'
+pod '<dependency name>', '1.0.0'
 ```

+>**Note**: In this case, for this module, there are no dependencies on CocoaPods library, os is not necessary add anything else for this example.

 5. Install the dependencies for your project by entering the following command in the terminal session:
 ```